MicrosoftEduIndustry/STS/Document/School Survey Deployment Guide.md

 1. A Microsoft 365 account with the following services:

-    -   SharePoint Client Component (steps included to install)
+    -   SharePoint Client Components (steps included to install)

     -   Windows PowerShell (steps included to install)